 - Compact design

 The Yukon is the perfect backyard fire pit, as its size really limits you to where you can take it.
 If you do decide to bring your Yukon with you for a group gathering, be sure to use it in a well-ventilated area.

 When you’re getting ready to burn a fire in your Yukon, Solo Stove recommends using anywhere between eight to 10 logs.
 Be sure to keep your logs below the top of the fire ring, and you can throw extra logs on once your first logs create a hot bed of embers.

 Unfortunately, the Yukon is not built for cooking.
 While you can use it for marshmallows or even hot dogs on a stick, Solo Stove offers better cooking solutions.
 Look toward its Campfire or Grill if cooking is your main focus.

 The Solo Stove Yukon packs a serious punch when it comes to an outdoor fire pit.
-For $475, you’ll get a smokeless bonfire pit that will give off a sufficient amount of heat for your group gathering.
+For under $400, you’ll get a smokeless bonfire pit that will give off a sufficient amount of heat for your group gathering.
 If the Yukon is bigger than what you’re looking for, consider other Solo Stove products, like the Bonfire or Ranger.